From coasters and river tables to boats and bar tops, many projects demand an epoxy resin that cures rock hard and stays that way.

 Step 1: Give It More Time

-The simplest solution is to let the epoxy sit for another 24-28 hours to ensure it is fully cured.
+The simplest solution is to let the epoxy sit for an additional 48-72 hours to ensure it is fully cured.

 Step 2: Turn Up The Heat

-If, after 48 hours, the epoxy is flexible and you suspect cold temperatures may be the culprit, try relocating the piece to a warmer environment or increasing the temperature for an additional day or two.
+If, after 72 hours, the epoxy is still flexible and you suspect cold temperatures may be the culprit, try relocating the piece to a warmer environment or increasing the temperature for an additional day or two.

 Step 3: Pour Another Layer